Appeal by King Mohamed V

 After the war one of the 24 North-African victims, temporarily buried at a Dutch cemetery, was not brought over to grateful Kapelle: Salch ben Ski, or Salch Siki as the monument in Kapelle says.
 His remains stayed as no. 46 at the cemetery Vredenhof on Schiermonnikoog, where currently are 110 mainly foreign graves.
 On the 4th of May not only national anthems from The Netherlands, Great Britain, France, Germany, Canada, Australia, New Zealand and Poland can be heard, but also from Morocco.

-In this article I will try to clarify why Ben Ski stayed where he was – on Schiermonnikoog.
-Besides I will take the view that Salch and Ski are not Moroccan names, and possibly revert to the way names like Saleh (Salah) and Zaki (or Zeki) were pronounced when they were enrolled in the French army (With thanks to Abdel Kwyasse, Amsterdam).
+In this article I will try to clarify why Ben Ski stayed where he was - on Schiermonnikoog.
+I also will take the view that Salch and Ski are not Moroccan names, and possibly revert to the way names like Saleh (Salah) and Zaki (or Zeki) were pronounced when they were enrolled in the French army (With thanks to Abdel Kwyasse, Amsterdam).

 31 French military